Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 This folder contains information related to the **foundation courses** offered as part of the official curriculum of the **Master’s Degree in Mathematical Engineering** at the **Complutense University of Madrid (UCM)**.

 According to the [official syllabus of the program](https://www.ucm.es/estudios/master-ingenieriamatematica-plan), these courses are designed for students entering the master’s with diverse academic backgrounds.
-Their purpose is to **provide a homogeneous knowledge base** in key areas, ensuring that all students are adequately prepared to follow the rest of the program.
+Their purpose is to **provide a consistent foundational knowledge** in key areas, ensuring that all students are adequately prepared to follow the rest of the program.

 ---